 Following an evaluation which included the Gatwick team, the Airport Passenger Advisory Group and local and national charities, a green lanyard with a yellow sunflower was chosen for passengers to discreetly choose to indicate they have an invisible disability and may need some support, assistance or simply a little more time when moving through the airport.

-The success of the Sunflower lanyard and the positive response it has received, has increased awareness of the barriers that adults and children with invisible disabilities can face.
+The success of the Sunflower lanyard and the positive response it has received, has increased awareness of the barriers that individuals with invisible disabilities can face.

 Why did we choose a sunflower?

-Without a visual cue, it can be difficult for others to identify, acknowledge, or understand the daily barriers faced by people living with am invisible disability.
+Without a visual cue, it can be difficult for others to identify, acknowledge, or understand the daily barriers faced by people living with an invisible disability.

-We wanted a discreet sign which was still clearly visible from a distance as well as being distinctive, joyful, and dynamic.
-We chose a sunflower as it suggests happiness, positivity, strength as well as growth and confidence and is a universally known.
+We aimed for a discreet sign that was still clearly visible from a distance as well as being distinctive, joyful, and dynamic.
+We chose a sunflower as it suggests happiness, positivity, strength as well as growth and confidence and is universally known.